 Can I answer this question with a question?
 (No, not that question — another one.)
 What do you want to accomplish with your homeschool schedule?
-Which scheduling method you use depends on what you are trying to accomplish in your homeschool, because both types of schedules lend themselves well to accomplishing very different goals.
+Which scheduling method you use depends on what you are trying to accomplish in your homeschool.
+Both block scheduling and loop scheduling lend themselves well to accomplishing very different goals.

-Block scheduling is used to organize your homeschool subjects in such a way that you are doing fewer of them at any given time.
-This allows you to focus deeper on fewer things throughout the day, have less anxiety because you are tracking less at any given time, and go more deeply by spending more time on a subject.
+Block scheduling is used to organize your homeschool subjects in a way so you are doing fewer subjects at any given time.
+This allows you to focus deeper on fewer things throughout the day.
+Your anxiety will lower because you are tracking less at any given time and it allows you to spend more time on a subject.

 Let’s take a look at a few examples of both to see how this plays out.

-Planning a block schedule is begun by choosing the period of time (term) for your blocks.
+Planning a block schedule starts by choosing the period of time (term) for your blocks.
 You can have a term as long as a semester or as brief as a few weeks.
-Let’s say that you want to do both science and history next year with your elementary students.
+Let’s say you want to do both science and history next year with your elementary students.
 The traditional method of doing these might be to assign two days per week to history and two per week to science.
-This could work great for you.
+This might work great for you.

-On the other hand it could be that a schedule like this feels choppy to you.
-You feel like if you miss a day when that the period of time between lessons gets too large and the kids struggle with the lack of consistency.
+On the other hand, a schedule like this could feel choppy to you.
+If you miss a day, you may feel like the period of time between lessons gets too large and the kids struggle with the lack of consistency.
 Maybe the fact that you have added two more subjects to the others you do is just too much for you to plan or collect materials for each week.

-A solution to all of these problems would be to use a block schedule model to do science the first semester and history the second.
+A solution to all of these problems would be to use a block schedule model.
+You would set up science for the first semester and history the second.
 You would cover each subject four days a week, staying focused and moving through the material faster.
-If you miss a day you are never more than a couple of days from the next lesson.
+If you miss a day, you are never more than a couple of days from the next lesson.

 Many subjects lend themselves well to block scheduling, not just electives.
 You might decide to spend one term on spelling and another on grammar.
 Maybe you will do a term of writing and another on literature.
 Either of these would work great, keeping your child focused on fewer subjects.

 Planning a loop schedule allows you to stress less about how often a subject gets done in your homeschool.
 Let me give you an example.
 You have set Tuesday and Thursday afternoons as days for science in your homeschool.
-Every Thursday you have piano lessons at 2:00 and it seems that more and more often late starts or disruptions means you never have time to fit science in to that day before you have to leave.
+Every Thursday you have piano lessons at 2:00 and it seems late starts or disruptions happen more and more often, meaning you never have time to fit science in to that day before you have to leave.
 You are growing woefully behind in your science studies.

 - Wednesday the washing machine overflows and you get none of this done.